Omni Calculator logo

 After assessing the expenses, it is about time to start thinking about your income — after all, this is what you came here for.
 Your income will generally come from rent.
 Our rental income calculator has three fields that you should take into account:

-• Rent — The gross rental income you will receive from all your tenants each month.
+• Rent — The gross rental income you will receive from all your tenants each month (probably the most important factor for our rental property roi calculator).

 • Vacancy rate — This measures how often the property stays unoccupied, and therefore no rent is collected.